agslima/csv-schema-evolution/README.md

 * **Container Hardening** — Validates Dockerfiles and scans container images for known vulnerabilities.
 * **Artifact Integrity & Provenance** — Built images are signed and accompanied by a Software Bill of Materials (SBOM).

-This pipeline reduces supply‑chain risk and provides traceability required for security reviews and compliance audits.
+This pipeline reduces supply‑chain risk and provides the traceability required for security reviews and compliance audits.

 <details><summary>Tooling used</summary>